MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-permissions-studio-walkthrough.md

 ms.reviewer: tapanm
 ---

-# Walkthrough: Configure table permissions using portals Studio
+# Tutorial: Configure table permissions using portals Studio

 In the previous article, you learned about how to configure the record-based security in portals by using table permissions configuration from Power Apps portals Studio.
-In this article, you'll learn about configuring the table permissions using Power Apps portals Studio with a sample scenario and step-by-step walkthrough.
+In this article, you'll learn about configuring the table permissions using Power Apps portals Studio with a sample scenario and step-by-step tutorial.

 The goal of using this scenario is to show how to use portals Studio to configure table permissions with real-world case study.
 The scenario showcases using each [access type available in portals Studio](entity-permissions-studio.md#available-access-types-in-studio) to match the real-world scenario with a business requirement with the relevant Microsoft Dataverse tables, and table relationships.